-A good night’s sleep is important at all life’s stages.
-Sleep deprivation negatively affects our mood, energy, immune system, inflammation, weight, cognition, and more.
+A good night’s sleep is important at all stages of life.
+Sleep deprivation negatively affects mood, energy, immune system, inflammation, weight, cognition, and more.
+There may be many reasons your kids aren’t sleeping well.
 If you have a child experiencing sleep difficulties, then this article is for you.

 Below is a troubleshooting guide that contains my top lifestyle strategies and supplement ideas to support a good night’s sleep for children.

-Common Kids’ Sleeping Issues & Ideas to Help Them Get a Good Night’s Sleep
+Common Reasons Kids Aren’t Sleeping & Ideas to Help Them Get a Good Night’s Sleep

 1. Difficulty Calming Down